nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="updating-community-usage-metrics"></a> Updating Community Usage Metrics

-Community usage metrics can be updated using the `%CMR-ENDPOINT%/community-usage-metrics` endpoint with a valid ECHO token.
+Community usage metrics can be updated using the `%CMR-ENDPOINT%/community-usage-metrics` endpoint with a valid token.
 The content is a CSV file obtained from the EMS.
 The 'Product', 'Version', and 'Hosts' columns are parsed from the CSV file and stored as 'short-name', 'version', and 'access-count' respectively in the CMR.
 Entries with the same Product (short-name) and Version will have the access count aggregated to form a total access count for that collection and version, stored as one entry in the CMR.
 The comprehensive parameter accepts a boolean value, true will cause a lookup verification on each line, false will try and short cut the lookup by checking first against the current metrics humanizer, defaults to false.

 Note that when sending the data, use the --data-binary option so that the linebreaks in the CSV data are not removed.
 See the example below.

 The response will contain a concept id and revision id identifying the set of community usage metrics.

 ```
-curl -XPUT -i -H "Content-Type: text/csv" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/community-usage-metrics --data-binary <csv-file-location>
+curl -XPUT -i -H "Content-Type: text/csv" -H "Authorization: Bearer XXXXX" %CMR-ENDPOINT%/community-usage-metrics --data-binary <csv-file-location>

 HTTP/1.1 200 OK
 Content-Type: application/json